NeoMatrix14241/VisionLane/README.md

   _→ Will add various images supported in the future_
 - [ ] Enhanced PDF output pathing
   _→ Will remove additional unecessary subfolder next to the PDF naming convention_
+- [ ] Remove '_ocr' suffix when processing PDF files for OCR in to PDF output format _→ Goal is to preserve file naming convention and is used for debugging purposes during development only_

 ### 🎨 UI/UX Features
 - [x] Add dark mode toggle and various bug fixes